nauam/Courses/docs/administration/maintenance/backup.md

     ...
     ```

 (2) Stop the server.
 See: [startup and shutdown](/administration/maintenance/startup.md).
-(QW Control data file backup should only be done with the server down.)
+(Rundeck data file backup should only be done with the server down.)

     ```bash
-    qwcontrold stop
+    rundeckd stop
     ```

 (3) Copy the data files.
 (Assumes file datastore configuration).
 The
 location of the data directory depends on the installation method:

-- RPM install: `/var/lib/qwcontrol/data`
+- RPM install: `/var/lib/rundeck/data`
 - Launcher install: `$RDECK_BASE/server/data`